angular/angular/packages/compiler/design/separate_compilation.md

 where `moduleName` is the name of the as it would appear in an import statement in a `.ts` file at the same relative location in the source tree.
-All the references in this file are also relative this location.
+All the references in this file are also relative to this location.

 ##### example